dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 [heading](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/Heading_Elements)
 elements (`<h1>` through `<h6>`), so it's important to use them and make sure they're in the correct order.
-It's wrong to use them just to make text bigger because their purpose is to define the structure of the content.
+It's wrong to use them just to make text bigger because their purpose is to define the structure of the content, just like a table of contents.

 Instead of headings, we could use `<p>` elements and alter their font sizes with CSS to create a website that looks identical, but it'd be less semantic and less